jw098/OSCAR-GreaseMonkey/README.md

 # What the scripts do

+## Allergy_QuickAdd

+Buttons to quickly add allergies.
+On Medications: Alt+Z to quickly add NKDA.

 ## BCBilling_KeyboardShortcuts

 In the BC Billing page: Alt+1 to Continue, Alt+Q to input in person visit billing code, Alt+W to input telehealth visit billing code, Alt+A to set focus to Dx code.
 The above keyboard shortcuts will also scroll to the bottom of the page.